Board & Committees

 Engagement with stakeholders

-In 2023, the Company continued to run engagement initiatives with key shareholders and governance bodies on key topics including diversity, sustainability and remuneration.
-Full details of how the Board engages with all of its stakeholders and considers them in its decision-making is set out in our Section 172 Statement on pages 37 to 42 of the 2023 Annual Report.
+In 2024, the Company continued to run engagement initiatives with key shareholders and governance bodies on key topics including diversity, sustainability and remuneration.
+Members of the Board also made themselves available to discuss issues with key investors and other stakeholders on an ad-hoc basis upon request.
+Full details of how the Board engages with all of its stakeholders and considers them in its decision-making is set out in our Section 172 Statement on pages 45 to 50 of the 2024 Annual Report.

 Main responsibilities of the Board